hackasaur/hackasaur/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning ...
+2D/3D graphics, Machine learning, game programming, Blender
+- 👯 I’m looking to collaborate on ... anything interesting and challenging
+- 💬 Ask me about ...
+HTML5 Canvas, computer graphics, general programming
+- 📫 How to reach me: ... email me at <manikraina1096@gmail.com>

+I like 3D modelling in Blender you can checkout my content at this [Github Page](https://hackasaur.github.io/Manik-3D-showcase/)

 <!--
 **hackasaur/hackasaur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.